fengshang1972/EPANETMSX2Manual/docs/3_programusage.rst

 PROGRAM USAGE
 ==============

-EPANET-MSX is distributed in a compressed archive file named EPANETMSX.ZIP.
+EPANET-MSX is a 64-bit application that runs under Microsoft Windows 7 or higher.
+It is distributed in a compressed archive file named EPANETMSX.ZIP.
 The contents of this archive are listed in :numref:`table-files`.
 The top level archive folder contains a *Readme.txt* file that describes the contents of the archive and procedures for reporting bugs.

  .. tabularcolumns:: |p{4cm}|p{11cm}|